 Wayne State Genetic Counseling Program students are required to purchase long-term disability insurance while in the program.
-The insurance is provided by MedPlusAdvantage.
+The insurance, called Med Plus Advantage, is provided by AMA Insure.
 This is the same insurance provided to the medical students at Wayne State.
 A copy of the policy information is included in your handbook and can also be accessed online at https://amainsure.com/support/student-certificates/.
 The policy ID number is 644254.